Diesen Beitrag gibt es auch auf: Deutsch

 If you need to prepare the honey in a single day, you can do that too.
 Infuse the flowers in the tea for only 2 hours, then strain the tea and boil it with sugar.
 In this case, the honey will taste less like dandelion.

-What's the Shelf Life of Dandelion Honey?
+Shelf life of Dandelion Honey

 It is difficult to give an exact shelf life.
 But if the containers are well sterilized and the honey is stored in a cool and dark place, it should keep for about 6-12 months.

 - Extra Fudgy Vegan Butter Beans Brownies

 If you try this recipe, let me know!
 You can leave a comment, rate the recipe, and don’t forget to tag a photo #carlocao or #vegaliciously on Instagram!